 'Hyperthyroidism' means an overactive thyroid gland.
 When the thyroid gland is overactive it makes too much thyroxine.
 The extra thyroxine causes many of the body's functions to speed up.
 (In contrast, if you have hypothyroidism, you make too little thyroxine.
 This causes many of the body's functions to slow down.)

 Thionamides such as carbimazole reduce the amount of hormone released by the thyroid gland.
 Carbimazole does not affect the thyroxine which is already made and stored, but reduces further production.
 Therefore, it may take four to eight weeks of treatment for your thyroxine level to come down to normal.

 Carbimazole is the most widely prescribed antithyroid medicine in the UK.
 Propylthiouracil can be used instead if you develop a side-effect to carbimazole, or it may be used in a thyrotoxic crisis.
+Propylthiouracil is also used for an overactive thyroid gland in pregnancy.
 Your doctor will advise you on which is the most suitable for you.

 How do I take antithyroid medicine?